 Bella turned to look back at me slightly confused, but not unwilling to go.

-I struggled to keep my smile planted on my face, my mood souring.
+I struggled to keep my smile planted on my face until they were gone, my mood souring.
 Lately I tried to avoid Rosalie whenever possible.
 I could barely stand to speak to her.

 I felt guilty about it.
 I should be happy about Rosalie's change in attitude.
 It did please me the earnest effort my sister made to make Bella more comfortable… to be friends.